Track and field programs guide

 Costs

-• Between $15 and $30 per track meet.
-Please budget for six to seven meets.
+• Between $10 and $30 per track meet.
+Please budget for up to six meets.
 We will firm up those costs once we have the schedule completed, as different meets have different entrance fees and not all have posted their fees as yet.

-You will pay (i) Missing Element directly for its coaching and training for the season, along with the club meets it schedules, (ii) USA Track and Field for its annual student membership, and (iii) the Tomball Kings for the interscholastic meets it schedules, the Kings uniform, and—if needed—the annual program fee.
+You will pay (i) Missing Element directly for its coaching and training for the season, along with the club meets it schedules, and your Missing Element Track Club uniform, (ii) USA Track and Field for its annual student membership, and (iii) the Tomball Kings for the interscholastic meets it schedules, the Kings uniform, and the Kings annual program fee.
+The Kings will invoice you.
+You will pay online for Missing Element and USA Track and Field.
+We will provide payment links after registration is complete.

 Meet entry fees will be as set forth by the meet hosts.
 In some cases these are set on a per-entrant basis.
 In others they are on a per-team basis, with separate charges for boys and girls rosters.
 For meets with team entry fees, we will apportion the costs on a pro rata basis among participants, but do not expect these to exceed $30 per meet.